 Joseph P. St. Laurent serves as the Olatec’s co-Chief Scientific Officer.
 Since July 2005, Mr. Laurent has been responsible for all aspects of the chemical drug development and analysis of dapansutrile and the OLT Analogues.
 Mr. St. Laurent is President and Chief Scientific Officer of Chemic Laboratories Inc., which he co-founded in 1998.
 Prior to establishing Chemic, Mr. St. Laurent served for 10 years in various technical and management roles at several New England contract research organizations.
 Mr. St. Laurent served as a research associate at the Eunice Kennedy Shriver Center, where his research surrounded the area of childhood genetic disorders (specifically those caused by abhorrent levels of lysosomal enzymes) and implications of outside influences on the causation of such disorders.
 Mr. St. Laurent’s educational credentials include a BS degree in Biology-Biochemistry from Bridgewater State College (now Bridgewater State University) in 1988; advanced postgraduate organic and physical chemistry studies at Bridgewater State College from 1988-1989; advanced studies in mass spectral data interpretation in 1991 at Analytical Education Center, Atlanta, Georgia; and management development studies at Suffolk University in 1991.

-In December 2006, Curtis L. Scribner, MD, joined Olatec’s Drug Development Team.
-Dr. Scribner, who serves as Chief Medical Officer, was appointed to Olatec’s Scientific Advisory Board in November 2014.
+In December 2006, Curtis L. Scribner, MD, joined Olatec’s Drug Development Team and was appointed to Olatec’s Scientific Advisory Board in November 2014.
 Dr. Scribner has been contributing leading expertise to the clinical development of dapansutrile in the design and conduct of Olatec’s human clinical trials, and acts as a member of the Safety Committee for Olatec’s clinical trials.
 Dr. Scribner is an independent consultant and was previously Senior Vice President of Medical and Regulatory Affairs at RRD International, LLC.
 Dr. Scribner is a board certified physician in internal medicine and has direct experience running large clinical programs.
 He joined RRD from Intarcia Therapeutics, where he was the Vice President of Regulatory and Quality Affairs and Chief Regulatory Officer.
 Previously, Dr. Scribner was Chief Regulatory Consultant for Quintiles Consulting, where he developed and wrote numerous NDA, BLA, IND, IDE, 510(k), PMA and MAA applications.
-Prior to Quintiles Consulting, Dr. Scribner spent 10 years at FDA, where he held a variety of positions and was involved in reviewing products regulated by the Center for Biologics.
+Prior to Quintiles Consulting, Dr. Scribner spent 10 years at FDA, where he held a variety of positions and was involved in reviewing products regulated by the FDA's Center for Biologics Evaluation and Research.
 Dr. Scribner holds an MD from the University of Colorado College of Medicine, an MBA from the University of Maryland College of Business and Management and a BA in Biology from Grinnell College.

 Antonio Abbate, PhD, MD | Cardiology

 In 2016, Antonio Abbate, MD, PhD, a prominent leader in the field of heart disease, joined Olatec’s Drug Development Team and became a member of the Scientific Advisory Board in March 2017.
 For Olatec, Dr. Abbate has been contributing to the development of dapansutrile in the design and conduct of Olatec’s preclinical programs in cardiovascular disease, as a result of his deep knowledge and expertise in the research of NLRP3 inflammasome and its inhibition of the release of IL-1β and IL-18.
-Dr. Abbate received his degree in Medicine from University Campus Bio-Medico of Rome, Italy and completed a Clinical Fellowship in Adult Cardiovascular Medicine and a Research Doctorate in Cellular and Molecular Cardiology at the Catholic University of Rome, Italy.
-In Rome, Dr. Abbate trained under Drs.
-Attilio Maseri and Filippo Crea.
-Dr. Maseri’s group pioneered the understanding of the role of inflammation in heart disease and proposed the use of the IL-1 biologic, anakinra, to treat acute myocardial infarction.
-Dr. Abbate then completed an additional Internal Medicine Residency program at Virginia Commonwealth University (VCU) Hospitals in Virginia.
-Dr. Abbate is currently the James C. Roberts, Esq.
-Professor of Cardiology of the VCU Pauley Heart Center and serves as Vice-Chair for the Division of Cardiology, Associate Chair for Research for the Department of Internal Medicine, and Medical Director of Clinical Research Services Unit of the Center for Clinical and Translational Research.
-Dr. Abbate leads a multidisciplinary team in the VCU Pauley Heart Center and the Johnson Research Laboratories, examining the role of inflammation in heart disease.
+In 2018, Dr. Abbate served as Principal Investigator in a Phase 1b trial with dapansutrile in subjects with stable systolic heart failure.
+During the COVID-19 pandemic, Dr. Abbate has been serving as a member of VCU’s COVID-19 Clinical Trials committee and principal investigator or co-investigator on phase 2/3 trials with anti-viral and anti-inflammatory treatments, including IL-1β biologics to treat moderate to late stage COVID-19 patients.
+Dr. Abbate is board certified in Internal Medicine and Cardiovascular Medicine.
+Dr. Abbate currently holds the endowed James C. Roberts, Esq.
+Professor of Cardiology of the Virginia Commonwealth University (VCU) Pauley Heart Center and serves as an attending physician in the General Cardiology, and the Coronary Intensive Care Unit, and as Medical Director of Clinical Research Services Unit of the Center for Clinical and Translational Research.
+Dr. Abbate leads a multidisciplinary team in the VCU Pauley Heart Center and the Johnson Research Laboratories, examining the role of inflammation in cardiac diseases.
 Dr. Abbate is also principal investigator on several preclinical research studies and pilot clinical studies funded by, among others, the National Institute of Health, and the American Heart Association, aimed at identifying novel anti-inflammatory therapies for patients with acute myocardial infarction or heart failure.
 Dr. Abbate also performs clinical duties in the Coronary Intensive Care Unit, the General Cardiology Practice and the Ambulatory Care Center at VCU Medical Center.
+Dr. Abbate is a Fellow of the American College of Cardiology, Fellow of American Heart Association, and Fellow of the European Society of Cardiology.
 Dr. Abbate has authored or co-authored over 300 articles, reviews and editorials that have been published in professional journals.
 In addition, he has participated in more than 350 oral and poster presentations to national and international meetings.
 Dr. Abbate is a member of the editorial board of the American Journal of Cardiology, the Journal of Cardiovascular Pharmacology, PLOS ONE, and Translational Medicine and is a peer reviewer for more than twenty international journals.
+Dr. Abbate received his Medical Degree from University Campus Bio-Medico of Rome, Italy and completed a Clinical Fellowship in Adult Cardiovascular Medicine and a PhD in Molecular and Cellular Cardiology at the Catholic University of the Sacred Heart, Rome, Italy.
+In Rome, Dr. Abbate trained under Drs.
+Attilio Maseri and Filippo Crea.
+Dr. Maseri’s group pioneered the understanding of the role of inflammation in heart disease and proposed the use of the IL-1 biologic, anakinra, to treat acute myocardial infarction.
+Dr. Abbate then completed an additional Internal Medicine Residency program at VCU Hospitals in Richmond, Virginia.

 Roy D. Altman, MD | Rheumatology & Radiology